pallets/click/docs/quickstart.rst

 correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.

-As an added benefit, starting with click 2.0, the echo function also has good support for ANSI colors.
+As an added benefit, starting with Click 2.0, the echo function also has good support for ANSI colors.
 It will automatically strip ANSI codes if the output stream is a file and if colorama is supported, ANSI colors will also work on Windows.
 See :ref:`ansi-colors` for more information.